Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-04-07** : 🔥 ***Support for JPEG outputs*** 🔥 : Adding an option to Global Settings that let you choose between PNG (default) and JPEG format for output images.
+Note that you have to restart biniou and reload UI to apply this setting.

   * 🆕 **2024-04-06** : ***Bugfix and updates*** :
     - Fixing a bug following models renaming in the repository that completely broke AnimateLCM module.
     - Modifying and harmonizing outputs naming system.
 Syntax of names of outputs is now : timestamp_timestamp_seed.extension or timestamp_timestamp[_idx].extension, depending on modules.
 This naming convention is more logical and ease the browsing of outputs with a lot of softwares.